melvinga/cpuPowerProfilesForLinux/README.md

 Tested to be working fine with Intel i5 8265U (Dated: 29 Nov 2020)

-Compatibility:
+# Compatibility:
-Ubuntu and other Linux : yes
+Ubuntu and other Linux: yes
 Windows: No
 Mac OS: No

-How to run script in Linux:
+# How to run script in Linux:
 1) Download govFullHzRange.sh and open the folder
 2) Copy govFullHzRange.sh to a convenient path (example: cp govFullHzRange.sh Desktop/ )
 3) Open the folder in which script is put